-O'Nils point out that very often off-the-shelf IP components are used in Does the approach allow IP system design, and that often a major part of the work will be in interfacing these IP components.
+Not only the design process can be improved.
+Many suggestions brought up Does the approach allow IP in this Chapter deal with the methodology itself.
+However, O'Nils point out that very often off-the-shelf IP components are used in system design, and that often a major part of the work will be in interfacing these IP components.
 Tools like Polis are primarily designed for cases in which the whole design functionality is captured within the tools environment and communication refined during system synthesis.
 That is, the device drivers are generated together with the custom hardware and the operating system.
-However, if users want tot use IP blocks and off-the-shelf operating systems they will face the same problems that occur in manual design[31].
+However, if users want tot use IP blocks and off-the-shelf operating systems they will face the same problems that occur in manual design[35].
 This has important implications for the commercial use of Co-Design methods and design space exploration tools: if they don't take into account off-the-shelf IP components they are not suitable for many types of projects.
+So next to the design methodology and design process itself, there is also the matter of whether or not IP reuse is explicitly supported.

-An useful extension to most Co-Design approaches would be an explicit mapping between the IDR and the target architecture.
 Keutzer et al. state: "We actually believe that worrying about HW-SW boundaries without considering higher levels of abstraction is the wrong approach.
 HW/SW design and verification happens after some essential decisions have been already made, and this is what makes the verification and the synthesis problem hard.
 SW is really the form that a behavior is taking if it is "mapped" into a programmable microprocessor or DSP. [...]
-The origin of HW and SW is in behavior that the system must implement" [18].
-If this mapping is recognized together and used in design-space exploration, a typical approach would be the Y-Chart1 as proposed reuse?
+The origin of HW and SW is in behavior that the system must implement" [21].